grammyjs/website/site/docs/plugins/keyboard.md

 The keyboard plugin gives you raw access to the update objects that Telegram is sending.
 However, responding to clicks that way can be tedious.
 If you are looking for a more high-level implementation of inline keybaords, check out [the menu plugin](./menu.md).
-It makes it simply to create interactive menus.
+It makes it simple to create interactive menus.
 :::

 Every `text` button has a string as callback data attached.